BGZHU1/docs/redis-installation-guide.md

 ```sh
 $ sudo add user --system --group --no-create-home redis
 ```
+Note: Even if you create multiple instances of redis on one machine, you will still only need one redis user who will own all the relevant directories.

 Now we can create the ```/var/lib/redis``` directory and give `redis` the user and group ownership over this directory:
 ```sh
 $ sudo mkdir /var/lib/redis